 Assessment will be via two written assignments and an oral presentation, comprising:

-BL graduates who are subscribing members to King’s Inns receive a 10% discount on this course.
-Click here for more information.
+Barrister–at–Law graduates who are subscribing members to King’s Inns receive a 10% discount on this course.
+View more information here.

 Acceptance on this course will not be notified until 5 days after the closing date for applications.
 If you have been accepted, your place on the course will not be secured until payment is received in full.

+Payment can be made through the application portal using your credit / debit card.
 If your employer is paying for your studies, you will require a PO number, the name and email address for the person responsible for payment in your organisation.
 The invoice will issue directly to the person whose details you enter.
 You will also be able to download a copy of the invoice through the application portal.